echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 DNS is effective on Domains (the whole domain is blocked), while proxy is effective either on Domain (for encrypted traffic) or URL (for unencrypted traffic).

-Given that nowadays the vast majority of traffic is encrypted, the capability of blocking based on URL is limited to a small portion of traffic and proxy is as effective as DNS.
+Given that nowadays the vast majority of traffic is encrypted, the capability of blocking based on URL is limited to a small portion of traffic and proxy blocking is as effective as that based on the DNS.

-Theoretically for an operator DNS would be the element of choice given the more limited investments necessary to implement blocking of the Domains, but given the increased usage of external encrypted DNS services DNS is becoming less effective and Operators need to use also SNI analysis to fulfil legal obligations.
+Theoretically DNS blocking would be the preferred option for operators given the more limited investments necessary to implement blocking of the Domains, but given the increased usage of external encrypted DNS services DNS blocking is becoming less effective and operators need to use SNI analysis as well in order to fulfil legal obligations.

-In this case the adoption of ECH will cause additional problems and limit the possibility of implementing the legal blocking requirements, exposing the population to illegal content related to crimes such as Child Sex Abuse Material (CSAM), Cyber Crimes or National Security.
+The adoption of ECH will cause additional problems and limit the possibility of implementing operators fulfilling their legal blocking obligations, exposing the population to illegal content related to crimes such as Child Sex Abuse Material (CSAM), malware and other malicious content, and possibly even content deemed to be detrimental to National Security.

-Given the current international situation where Network Operators implements blocks requested by the jurisdiction that protect the populations against several Cyber Attacks today this is even more important.

 # Threat Detection